Qwen 3.5 vs Gemma 4: the benchmark-by-size comparison | Maniac | Maniac

 **For `4B`:** `Qwen3.5-4B`.
 This is the easiest call in the post.

-**For dense workstation models:** `Qwen3.5-27B` for text-first assistants and agents, `Gemma 4 31B` for more balanced multilingual and multimodal local workloads.
+**For large dense models:** `Qwen3.5-27B` for text-first assistants and agents, `Gemma 4 31B` for more balanced multilingual and multimodal local workloads.

 **For mid-size MoE:** `Qwen3.5-35B-A3B` unless your core KPI is coding-heavy multilingual work and you specifically want to test `Gemma 4 26B A4B`.